emarsden/pg-el/doc/src/about.md

   integer as a type.
 It doesn't support `DELETE` statements.

 - [ClickHouse](https://clickhouse.com/) doesn't work with pg-el.
 Their version 24.5 has a very basic implementation of the PostgreSQL wire protocol.
-It doesn't support the `pg_type` system table which provides information on the OIDs associated with different PostgreSQL types.
+It doesn’t support the `pg_type` system table which provides information on the OIDs associated with different PostgreSQL types.
 All values are returned in textual format using the pseudo-OID of 0, which means the client must parse the value.
   The database immediately closes the connection on any SQL error.
 It doesn't support configuration